 If your employees are paid monthly, you won’t have a week 53, so you can process your payroll as normal.

 If some (or all) of your employees are paid on a weekly, fortnightly or four weekly basis, if your normal pay date doesn’t fall on 5 April, you don’t have a week 53.

-However, if those weekly, fortnightly or four weekly payments mean your normal pay date does fall on 5 April, then you do have a week 53.
+However, if those weekly, fortnightly or four weekly payments mean your normal pay date does fall on 4 or 5 April, then you do have a week 53.

 In this case, all you need to do is complete your payroll for 5 April in the usual way before processing your year end.

 3. Check for leavers